angela-d/brain-dump/grafana-prtg/README.md

 **Backup a Dashboard**

-Dashboards are kept in a .db file, I haven't experimented much (yet) with some of the backup tools others have built.
-For a quick backup, click the *Share* button on a dashboard (arrow icon, top-right of the dashboard) > click the **Export** tab > Save to File
+Dashboards are kept in a .db file/database.
+- For a quick backup, click the *Share* button on a dashboard (arrow icon, top-right of the dashboard) > click the **Export** tab > Save to File
+- [This tool](https://github.com/ysde/grafana-backup-tool) saves all of the board JSON at once, but not the database - though a simple copy of `C:\Program Files\GrafanaLabs\grafana\data\grafana.db` will suffice for infrequent/manual backups.

+Since its a database, if backed up in a private git repo, [encrypt it](https://github.com/angela-d/gitenc).
+Eventhough the user passwords are hashed and salted, its better to add another layer of security - should the current hashing algorithm get broken in the future.

 **Add https to Grafana**
 - [Encrypt your connection](enabling-ssl.md) - Enable SSL on your Grafana server